InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 contrasting the TC role to other roles in IS and why we think the name is both apt and important.

-- Contributor (very briefly)
-    - makes contributions
-    - sometimes part of the community
-    - sometimes sent by another part of the organization to develop a feature for it.
-This is why contributors are sometimes referred to as being part of the _Guest Team_.
-    - responsible for "fitting in"/conforming to the host team and it's expectations and processes
+Let's start with the _Contributor_ role.
+A _Contributor_ - as the name implies, makes contributions to an InnerSource community; code but also bug-reports, feature-requests or documentation.
+The contributor might or might not be part of the community.
+He might be sent by another team to develop a feature they might need.
+This is why we sometimes also refer to Contributors as _Guests_ or being part of a _Guest Team_.
+The _Contributor_ is responsible for "fitting in" and for conforming to the communities expectations and processes.
-    - similar to an Apache Developer or committer

-- Trusted Committer
-    - In the analogy above, a member of the _Host Team_.
-    - In this analogy, they are both responsible for building the house and setting the house rules to make sure their guests are comfortable.
-    - In comparison to the Contributor, a TC has earned the responsibility to push code closer to production and is generally allowed to perform tasks that have a higher level of risk associated with them.
+The Trusted Committer is always a member of the InnerSource community, also sometimes referred to as the _Host Team_.
+In this analogy, the TC is responsible for both building the house and setting the house rules, to make sure their guests are comfortable and can work together effectively.
+Compared to the _Contributor_, a TCs have earned the responsibility to push code closer to production and are generally allowed to perform tasks that have a higher level of risk associated with them.

-- Product Owner
-    - Responsible for defining and prioritizing requirements and stories for the community to implement.
-    - Also interacts directly and frequently with the trusted committers.
-E. g. a TC will want to collaborate with the PO to make sure donated features actually belong into the product.
-    - Generally speaking, the TCs role is not to accept all contributions but only those which meet the criteria in terms of scope and quality.
+The Product Owner is the third role in InnerSource.
+Whether or not there is one depends on the type of InnerSource community and the products they build.
+Similar to agile processes, the PO is responsible for defining and prioritizing requirements and stories for the community to implement.
+The PO therefore often interacts with the TC, e. g. in making sure that a requested or contributed feature actually belongs to the product.
+In the Host/Guest analogy, the PO would be the one of determines what Host and Guest work on in the communities House.
+Please check out our Product Owner Learning Path video for more detailed information.

+---(not added in text, yet)
-    - Distinction between the guest and host PO - have to negotiate requirements, if necessary.
+- Product Owner: Distinction between the guest and host PO - have to negotiate requirements, if necessary.
-    - Depending on the type of InnerSource community, there might not be a PO from the outset.
-Especially true in case of innovation oriented and bottom-up driven communities.
-POs come into play when a productization of an InnerSource communities products becomes relevant.

-    ?
-In the Guest/Host analogy, what would be the analogon of a PO?

-- Link to other learning path video which explains these roles in more detail
+---

 ## Why role names matter

-- The role of the TC is present in every successful InnerSource community but not every community uses that name.
-- True for myself - I used the term Maintainer.
-It turns out that conficts with the technical role "Maintainer" defined by GitHub, for instance.
-- Apache e. g. also uses the term Committer, but attaches fewer and mostly tech oriented responsibilities to that role.
+Let's spend a few moments and discuss why the naming - "Trusted Committer" - is really important.
+The role of the TC is present in every successful InnerSource community but not every community uses that name.
+That was actually true for myself in my InnerSource career - I used the terms Maintainer.
+But it turns out that conficts with the technical role "Maintainer" defined by GitHub, for instance.
+Apache, e. g., uses the term _Committer_, too, but they attaches fewer and mostly tech oriented responsibilities to that role.
 The TC role with its additional community oriented responsibilities goes beyond that.
+The "Trusted" in TC conveys that they are trusted and thus empowered by both their management and their community to do their job.
+By fostering openness and transparency, TCs builds trust in the process and also the product being built.

-- Similar to how naming is important in writing software, it is, too, for the roles in an InnerSource project so that everyone has the same notion of the role and is aware what can be expected from s. o. with that role.
+So similar to how naming is important in writing software, it is, too, for the roles in an InnerSource project so that everyone has the same notion of the role and is aware what can be expected from s. o. with that role.
-- The "Trusted" in TC conveys that they are trusted (and thus empowered) by both her management and her community to do the job.
-By fostering openness and transparency, the TC builds trust in the process and the product being built.

 ## Ensuring Product Quality